 My scheduled office hours as of the first day of class are listed below.
 I reserve the right to adjust this schedule to reflect unforeseen circumstances.
-If you would like to meet with me on Zoom, please email me in advance to indicate the date and time.
-See D2L for Zoom meeting information.
+Office walk-in, or Zoom by appointment.

-Monday Tuesday Wednesday 3:00 - 5:00 PM 3:00 - 5:00 PM 5:00 - 6:00 PM
+Monday Wednesday Thursday 3:00 - 5:00 PM 3:00 - 5:00 PM 4:30 - 5:30 PM

 Office hours are available by appointment for students with an ongoing schedule conflict with my scheduled hours.
+Zoom link: https://wcupa.zoom.us/j/95775292309?pwd=LzVaL2ttWGdFOTUwL1NoNnUvQ1FPdz09